January 19, 2020

 The United States is in the midst of a terrible covid-19 surge right now, and it will probably get worse before it gets better.
 So, will Walden open in 2021?

-The news these days is dire, as the country closes in on 200,000 cases per day.
-Yet there is a general consensus that the pandemic will ease its grip on the U.S. as we get closer to spring.
-We may even have a vaccine (or two).
+The news these days is dire, as U.S. experiences more than 200,000 cases per day.
+Yet there is a general consensus that the pandemic will ease its grip on the U.S. as we get into spring.
+Four months from now, covid-19 vaccines will probably be available to most adults.
 That’s reason for optimism and causes us to remain 110 percent committed to running our full seven-week program in 2021.
-The camping community as a whole has learned a tremendous amount about how to control covid-19, and has, in some cases, led the way (see the covid resources to the bottom right).
+The camping community as a whole has learned a tremendous amount about how to control covid-19, and has, in some cases, led the way (see the covid resources on our Parents page).
 The only way we would NOT run would be if the local, state or federal government prevented us from doing so, or a force majeure prohibits our opening.

 I rolled over some of my 2020 payment to camp for 2021.
 Do I still have to fill out an application?

 Yes.
 A parent or legal guardian must fill out the 2021 application online and agree to the Terms and Conditions.
 All of the basic information you entered last year will populate the fields automatically.

 For those who rolled over their deposits or more last summer, the deadline for locking into 2020 tuition rates is March 15.
 Tuition-in-full is due April 15.
 Late registration fees kick in May 1.
 For a detailed cancellation policy, see the Dates & Fees page.